eclipse-sumo/sumo/docs/web/docs/Downloads.md

 [ChangeLog](ChangeLog.md).
 To make use of the latest features [(and to give us pre-release feedback)](Contact.md) we encourage you to use the latest version from our [code repository](https://github.com/eclipse/sumo/).

+Every push to our main branch also triggers a build for Windows, Linux and MacOS.
+The results can be found by clicking on the [relevant commit here](https://github.com/eclipse/sumo/actions) and downloading the appropriate file for your platform.

 ### Nightly Snapshots